 South America is one extraordinary continent with everything from wild forests to cosmopolitan cities, warm and kind people, amazing culture and so many cities and wonders to be explored.
 Many of them are world-famous, and you’re probably wondering are they really that amazing?
-In this blog post, we bring you our impressions of 5 most beautiful places in South America and are they worth visiting.
+In this blog post, we bring you our impressions of the 5 most beautiful places in South America worth visiting.

 Before we start, get our Cultural Places App and turn your phone into a virtual guide.

 Rio de Janeiro is an amazing city, and one of the tourist hot spot of South America, but really a place that you must see once in a lifetime.
 If you’ve seen it anywhere on the screen (and you have), you’ve probably desired to see its famous Christ the Redeemer statue, Sugarloaf Mountain (Pão de Açúcar), and its beaches in person.
 Who hasn’t?

 The view of Rio de Janeiro

 But besides these famous views of Rio de Janeiro, you’ll get to experience a lot more once you get there.
 Let yourself get a bit lost among its streets, (especially the streets of its favelas) and its incredibly friendly people, and you’ll get the chance to experience one of the most interesting cultures in the world – it’s totally worth visiting.

 Rio de Janeiro favelas